ehansel82/StemDay2016/README.md

 # Stem Day 2016
+*As a web developer, I frequently write small prototype applications to try out a feature or view a style.
+I want to demonstrate this process to the children by making a prototype web page where we click a button and have an image spin around in circles.*

+*Additionally, modern web browsers like Chrome allow us to look at the "internals" of any web page and try out minor adjustments on the fly.
+We will use this tool to apply what we learned in the demo web page to real websites that are published on the web.*

+## Prerequesites
++ A text editor to edit the page.
+Something like notepad is fine, but I recommend [Visual Studio Code](https://code.visualstudio.com/)
++ A modern web browser like Chrome, Firefox, or Edge to view the web page.

 ## Files
 To see each web page simply double click the file and it will open in your default browser.
 + **stem_initial.html:** This is the empty template we started with in class.
-If you open it, it is just an blank web page.
+If you open it, it is just a blank web page.
 + **stem.html:** This is the web page we completed in class.

 *Feel free to experiment!
-If something doesn't work you can always download the files again and start from scratch*
+If something doesn't work, you can always download the files again and start from scratch.*

 ## Body